TheOdinProject/curriculum/web_development_basics/web_development_basics.md

 That black screen (or window) is the command line, where you're able to enter commands that your computer will run for you.
 And while that image of a programmer is a bit overdone, the command line really is sort of like our base of operations, from which we'll launch other programs to do our "real developing" in.
 It has a syntax of its own which is different but not all that difficult to pick up.
 You'll be entering the same commands dozens of times anyway, so you'll get pretty good at it in a short period of time.

+## Terms to Know

+Take a look at this [list of term definitions](http://prework.flatironschool.com/#terms) and make sure you have at least a competant understanding of each one (click on it to bring up the full and straighforward definition).

 ## Programming Basics